COSI-Lab/book/src/infrastructure/servers/talos.md

 ## Notes

-Talos was replaced by TalDos in Fall 2023 after it crashed due to memory errors.
+Talos was replaced by Caterpillar (formerly TalDos) in Fall 2023 after it crashed due to memory errors.